Back to top

 AND

-- Yes saw own doctor
+- Yes, received care from own doctor

-- Yes saw someone else in office
+- Yes, received care from someone else in practice

 - No